4. The Open Door into Heaven

 Scholars have difficulty with the color of the jasper stone, for the color varies greatly.
 The modern jasper stone is somewhat dull and opaque; whereas, the jasper referred to in the Scriptures is called "a very precious jewel" in Revelation 21:11, and "clear as crystal."
 Our best understanding of Jasper, therefore, could be that of a diamond that has the appearance of different colors depending on one's perspective.

 John also describes the glory of the One on the throne in terms of the color of a sardius stone, also known as carnelian, and translated as a ruby in the NIV.
 Both stones were part of the ephod that the high priest wore (Exodus 28:18).
-Surrounding the throne was a rainbow of emerald colors, perhaps meaning different hues of green.
+Surrounding the throne was a rainbow of emerald colors (v.
+3), perhaps meaning different hues of green.
 Ezekiel the prophet also saw this same rainbow around the throne:

 Like the appearance of a rainbow in the clouds on a rainy day, so was the radiance around him.
 This was the appearance of the likeness of the glory of the LORD.
 When I saw it, I fell facedown, and I heard the voice of one speaking (Ezekiel 1:28).

 John then describes seeing twenty-four other thrones encircling the throne of God, with twenty-four elders in white robes with crowns of gold on their heads (v.
 4).
-We should not think of these elders as angels, for it would be inappropriate to call angels elders, for angels do not age; they are eternal beings (Mark 12:25).
+We should not think of these elders as angels, for it would be inappropriate to call angels elders, for angels do not age; they are eternal beings (Luke 20:36).
 Angels are never described in the Scriptures as having crowns on their heads, but believers who overcome self, sin, and Satan, are described as wearing crowns of victory.
 We must remember that John was taken outside of time and space to view a scene that in our time and space has not happened yet.
 These elders could be representatives of those throughout the church age that God alone knows.

 Some say that the twenty-four are representative of the twelve sons of Israel (Revelation 21:12) and the twelve Apostles (Revelation 21:14), and that is a possibility.
 We should be reminded, though, of Jesus' words to James and John when they were looking for a position to the right and left of Jesus.
 He said to them, “You will drink the cup I drink and be baptized with the baptism I am baptized with, 40but to sit at my right or left is not for me to grant.
 These places belong to those for whom they have been prepared” (Mark 10:39-40).
-It is possible that these elders could be believers alive today and being much used by God.
+It is possible that these elders could be believers alive today and being greatly used by God.
 It could also be that the figure of 24 is taken from 1 Chronicles 24:1, where David divided the priesthood of Israel into twenty-four courses of priests.
 The priests in that scripture could be a type, picture, or shadow of the body of Christ called to be “a chosen people, a royal priesthood, a holy nation, God's special possession, that you may declare the praises of him who called you out of darkness into his wonderful light” (1 Peter 2:9).
 The white linen robes that the overcoming elders are wearing symbolize “the righteous acts of God's holy people” (Revelation 19:8), with the crowns [stephanous] representing the crowns given to overcoming believers now made kings and priests to our God (Revelation 5:10; 1 Corinthians 9:25; Revelation 2:10; 3:11).

 In the letters to the seven churches in Revelation 2-3, what were some of the promises given to those who overcame?
 How should it encourage believers all over the world who are going through persecution and possible martyrdom?